5 Transferable Skills Job Seekers Need

 Traditionally, businesses kept a few records such as sales, purchases, and salaries in-house.
 In most cases, this data was no more than a few gigabytes.
-However, the emergence of social media, adoption of e-commerce by consumers, and the large number of data points generated by businesses and corporations has upended the traditional model of managing information.
+However, the emergence of social media, the adoption of e-commerce by consumers, and the large number of data points generated by businesses and corporations have upended the traditional model of managing information.
 As a result, most employers need employees who can sort and present data objects in an understandable manner.

 Information management also involves evaluating and synthesizing information against industry standards.
 Industries where you can apply this skill set include finance, education, manufacturing, and print media.

 5. Project Management